 A brief history of bionic limbs

-Several centuries ago, the medial knights and warriors fought in epic battles and it was not uncommon for them to get seriously wounded.
+Several centuries ago, the medieval knights and warriors fought in epic battles and it was not uncommon for them to get seriously wounded.
 Sometimes, such injuries could lead to the loss of a leg or arm.
 Those who could afford used the iron arms and legs.

 A German mercenary, Götz von Berlichingen, made one functional replacement arm made of iron.
 The metal arm was laden with a spring setup and he could use the hand for doing mundane chores.
 It was possibly the best-documented evidence of the precursor to the open bionics-based arms.
 It is now showcased at the Jagsthausen Castle.
-However, it took a few more centuries before advanced prosthetics items could be made available for mainstream usage.
+However, it took a few more centuries before advanced prosthetic items could be made available for mainstream usage.

 The first true bionic limb

 The flourishing of modern prosthetics took place in Scotland and the first bionic prosthesis was developed in Edinburgh in the 1980s.
 Edinburgh-based Princess Margaret Rose Hospital was well-known for making pneumatic-powered prosthetics for children.
 It had been making such products since 1963.
 However, things changed for the better when David Gow took control of the hospital in 1986.
 Gow was of the view the pneumatic design was far from user-friendly, more so for children.
 He along with his team set out to invent a system that was both lighter and more convenient.
 He achieved his objective within a couple of years.

 In August 1998, Campbell Aird became the first person to sport a true bionic arm.
 The venue was Princess Margaret Rose Hospital and the arm had a segment-first powered shoulder, fingers, elbow, and wrist.
 It was driven by advanced electronic micro-sensors.
-Aird had lost his arm in 1982 to muscular cancer at age 31.
+Aird lost his arm in 1982 to muscular cancer at age 31.
 That made him a prime candidate for the EMAS project.
 He had a few minor glitches initially but those were resolved.
 The arm, made of both metal and plastic, weighed less than 2 kg.
 It proved to be easier to use than the pneumatic arms.
 Aird wore the EMAS for around 1.5 years.